 EMT Basic Training

-If you’re looking to become a certified EMT quickly, there are a few things you should know.
+If you’re looking to become a certified EMT quickly to get your EMT license, there are a few things you should know.
 First of all, you can’t skip training hours.
 You’ll need about 154 hours

 The best way to find a course is to visit your local EMS or Fire Department and ask how to get your EMT certification.
 They may also have information on local job openings and continuing education.